Farm and Environmental Education Center

 Located within the city of Clarksville, the Farm and Environmental Education Center is composed of 440 acres of land that affords a bounty of environmental habitats and supplies immeasurable support to academic programs at Austin Peay, as well as to the community and state.

-cover and forest with the other half
+The Farm is approximately 50 percent in natural cover and forest with the other half

 that have evolved without eyes.
 A rendering (pictured) by Wayne C. Stormes depicts

-the unusual fish, the

-(Blind Cave Fish).
+the unusual fish, the Typhlichtys Subteraneus (Blind Cave Fish).
 This rare fish grows

-Originally, the EEC was donated by the Pettus Foundation to the agriculture department as a demonstration farm.
+Originally, the Farm was donated by the Pettus Foundation to the agriculture department as a demonstration farm.
 In 1992, the farm was redesignated as the Environmental Education Center to better identify its contributions to the University, community and state.

-For more information on the Environmental Education Center, telephone (931) 221-7272, or Dr. Don Sudbrink, Coordinator, telephone (931) 221-7266.
+For more information on the Farm and Environmental Education Center, telephone (931) 221-7272, or Dr. Don Sudbrink, Coordinator, telephone (931) 221-7266.